petretiandrea/petretiandrea.github.io/content/blog/design-distributed-scheduler-1/index.md

 In this first scheduler design, it's behaviour is quite  simple.

-1. polling every minute/second for task with status `PENDING`
+1. polling every minute/second for messages with `scheduledTime` after last offeset
 2. check if message is `PENDING`
 2. send a message to queue with payload
 3. update job status based on queue’s publish outcome